Cover of Bad Science

 I’m a bit of an Anglophile, but, at least viewed from the outside, British libel laws are crazy.
 In the US, it’s the onus of the potentially libeled to show that they were, but in the UK, the potential libeler has to show that they DIDN’T. Which doesn’t seem like a huge difference on the face of it, but it ends up that we get cases like the libel case brought against Dr. Ben Goldacre over a chapter his his book Bad Science about the heinous Matthias Rath.
 If you’ve not heard of this swine, Rath is an AIDS-denier — he doesn’t believe that HIV causes AIDS, and, what’s more, he says that AIDS medicines do more harm than good.
 Normally idiots believing bullshit isn’t a huge problem — but in this case, Rath found a buddy in the then-President of South Africa, Thabo Mbeki who believed the same.

-To listen to Rath, you’d find out that the anti-retroviral drugs like AZT were poisonous, and the only answer was to take multi-vitamin supplements.
+To listen to Rath, you’d find out that the anti-retroviral drugs like AZT were poisonous, you would find out about the TDF lawsuit and all that’s happened.
+Then he would tell you that the only answer was to take multi-vitamin supplements.
 I’m about to blow your mind here: Turns out, Rath’s line was in selling such supplements.
 Shocking, I know.
 Again, typically, vitamin supplements are a good thing, or at the very least a neutral thing — some supplements are more than the body needs, which means the extra vitamins just end up being eliminated, resulting in nothing more troublesome than very expensive pee.
 Unfortunately, Rath wasn’t just encouraging people to take his vitamins — his heinousness was twofold: Not only was he actively encouraging and demanding patients stop taking the drugs — which would be bad enough, but some of the vitamins he shilled actually HELPED the AIDS virus.

 Dr. Goldacre — a real live doctor, not like Rath — wrote a detailed takedown of all of Rath’s crimes and was greeted with a libel suit against both himself AND his publisher, The Guardian.
 In the hardcover edition, the Rath chapter had to be excised.
 Finally, Rath dropped the case, and has so far paid only half of The Guardian‘s legal costs, and the chapter’s been published in the paperback edition — as well as free online at Goldacre’s own site, BadScience.net for those who bought the hardcover (or, for those who might want to find out about the monstrous Rath).